 Getting Started with Inferential Statistics

-Graphic for a workshop titled ‘Text Classification in Practice: From Topic Models to Transformers.’
-The background shows handwritten historical letters.
-A large green ampersand featuring an illustration of Ada Lovelace is placed on the left.
+Graphic for a workshop titled ‘Introduction to Geographical Data with QGIS.’
+The background shows an old map of the world with detailed illustrations.
+A large teal ampersand featuring an illustration of Ada Lovelace is placed on the left.
 The logo of the Centre for Data, Culture & Society (DCS) appears in the top right corner.

-Graphic for a workshop titled ‘Data Viscualisation’ The background is a collage of historical printed text with an overlaid image of a wolf.
+Graphic for a workshop titled ‘Using Prompting Efficiently for Research.’
+The background shows an aged, torn book page with visible text.
 A large green ampersand featuring an illustration of Ada Lovelace is placed on the left.
-The logo of the Centre for Data, Culture & Society (DCS) appears in the top right corner
+The logo of the Centre for Data, Culture & Society (DCS) appears in the top right corner.

 Graphic for a workshop titled ‘Using API for Research.’
 The background is a black-and-white photograph of people working with printing equipment and patterned sheets.
 A large magenta ampersand featuring an illustration of Ada Lovelace is placed on the left.
 The logo of the Centre for Data, Culture & Society (DCS) appears in the top right corner.